USE CASES·ENTERPRISE

 AT SCALE.

 Your SOC team spends more time waiting for dashboards than investigating threats.
-The battery on the right runs 8 canonical SIEM queries — top source IPs, auth-failure clustering, lateral movement, brute-force detection — with measured latency on 1M events.
-XERJ is the yellow bar.
-Elasticsearch is the gray one.
+The battery on the right is the reproducible XERJ-vs-Elasticsearch query matrix — bool filters, range scans, term lookups and aggregations — measured on a 1M-doc corpus.
+XERJ is the yellow bar; Elasticsearch 8.13 is the gray one.

 CISO · SOC ANALYST · SECOPS